keichi/hpcmaspa17-pfanalyzer/src/3_literature_review.md

 the LogGOP network model.
 Both simple synthetic communication patterns and communication patterns converted from traces of MPI applications can be fed into the simulator.
-A limitation of LogGOPSim is that the interconnect is assumed to have full bisection bandwidth and congestion is ignored.
-Both simulators can provide accurate performance predictions owing to their per-message simulation capability.
+A limitation of LogGOPSim is that the interconnect is assumed to have full bisection bandwidth and congestion is not simulated.
+These two simulators can provide accurate performance predictions owing to their per-message simulation capability.

 However, PSINS and LogGOPSim do not simulate specific interconnect topologies nor routing algorithms.
 Therefore, these simulators are not suitable for